 Thus the human heart becomes the temple of God. "'Know ye not that ye are the temple of God, and that the Spirit of God dwelleth in you?
 If any man defile the temple of God, him shall God destroy; for the temple of God is holy, which temple ye are.'
 1 Cor.
-3: 16, 17.
+3:16, 17.
 No man can of himself cast out the evil throng that have taken possession of the heart.
 Only Christ can cleanse the soul temple.
-But He will not force an entrance.
-His presence will cleanse and sanctify the

-His presence will cleanse and sancury the soul, so that it may be a temple unto the Lord, and 'an habitation of God through the Spirit.' "-"Desire of Ages," pages 161, 162.
+But He will not force an entrance. . .
+His presence will cleanse and sanctify the soul, so that it may be a holy temple unto the Lord, and 'a habitation of God through the Spirit.'" -"The Desire of Ages," pp. 161, 162.